NLnetLabs/rotonda-doc/README.md

 ### Flexible

-The behavior of the units can be modeled by using a small, fun programming language called `Roto`, that we created to combine flexibility and ease-of-use. `Roto` lets you configure a Rotonda application, program units and create queries. `Roto` scripts can be created with your favorite text editor, but they can also be composed from the command line that's included in Rotonda.
+The behaviour of the units can be modelled by using a small, fun programming language called `Roto`, that we created to combine flexibility and ease-of-use. `Roto` lets you configure a Rotonda application, program units and create queries. `Roto` scripts can be created with your favourite text editor, but they can also be composed from the command line that's included in Rotonda.